AR20-4/AR20-4/README.md

 ### 👋 Hello GitHub Community!

-I'm Rachel 🙋🏼‍♀️ a multi-talented front-end web developer who shares a deep enthusiasm for curating lines of code into stunning, visually appealing, and user-friendly websites.
+I'm Rachel 🙋🏼‍♀️ a passionate front-end web developer with a knack for transforming code into visually captivating and highly functional websites.
+My formula for success combines UI/UX excellence with open communication during the design prototype phase to ensure collaborative and effective results.

-For the past few years, I've immersed myself in coding, carefully crafting my skills to be a software engineer.
-My focus is on building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
-However, I believe in the power of versatility and adaptability, which is why I'm always eager to learn new languages and frameworks to stay ahead in the ever-evolving tech landscape.
+With a background in cultural anthropology, marketing, and digital design the transition to Front-End Web Developer seemed natural although not without hard work and dedication.
+For the past few years, I've immersed myself in several educational coding programs to diligently craft my skills as a web developer.
+My focus is building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
+To stay ahead in the ever-evolving tech landscape I hold fast to continuous education, learning new frameworks, libraries, and even new programming languages to maintain versatility and adaptability.

-I am currently seeking opportunities to showcase my coding skills and contribute to a dynamic team of developers where I can quickly make a meaningful impact.
-If you're looking for a dedicated front-end specialist or a savvy full-stack developer, I am someone who thrives in a collaborative environment, so let's connect! :wink:
+I am seeking opportunities to showcase my coding skills and contribute to a dynamic team of developers where I can quickly make a meaningful impact.
+If you're looking for a dedicated front-end specialist or a savvy full-stack developer, I am someone who thrives in a collaborative environment, so let's connect! 😉

 - 😄 Pronouns: She/Her
-- 🔭 Currently I'm focused on mastering React and excited to delve into Next.js next.
+- 🔭 Currently I'm focused on mastering React and excited to dive into Next.js.
 - 🌱 I’m eager to expand my knowledge of front-end frameworks and embrace faster tech stacks.
 - 👯 I'd love to collaborate on a project!
 - ⚡ Fun fact: I have a background in teaching modular synthesis and a deep passion for music creation.